aefarrell/aefarrell.github.io/_posts/2023-09-15-engineering_a_cup_of_coffee.md

 (the particular form shown here comes from Schwartzberg ([1987](#schwartzberg-1987), 554) )

 The first problem, when actually using this solution, is generating the roots of the equation.
-The equations has a repeated singularity and, in my experience, off-the-shelf root finding algorithms have trouble with that and will find spurious zeros in the vicinity of the singularities.
+The original equation has a repeated singularity and, in my experience, off-the-shelf root finding algorithms have trouble with that and will find spurious zeros in the vicinity of the singularities.

-A better approach is to re-write the equation in a different way
+A better approach is to re-write it in a different way

 $$ \tan(x) = { \sin(x) \over \cos(x) } $$